CBD Gummies: Facts vs. Myths

 - Metabolic rate

 - First pass effect in the digestive system in which the gastrointestinal tract absorbs some of the CBD and sends it to the liver for metabolization.
 A smaller quantity of the CBD reaches the circulatory system than is consumed

 3. CBD Gummies Made From Hemp are Legal

 The 2018 Farm Act made industrial hemp legal at the federal level as long as the plant does not have a CBD concentration of more than 0.3 percent THC.
 Legal CBD gummies and other products do not contain more than 0.3 percent THC.
 The sale of CBD products is governed by state laws today, and the states allowing CBD sales require adherence to the 0.3 percent THC law.

 4. CBD Gummies May Interact With Some Medications

 CBD containing in CBD gummies may interact with some medications.
 They include anticonvulsants, sedatives that include barbiturates and codeine.

 CBD may also intensify the effects of alcohol, and some CBD gummies contain herbal supplements like kava and melatonin.
 CBD gummies for sleep intentionally blend CBD and melatonin because of the intensified effects.

 Penn State researchers at the College of Medicine identified 57 medications that CBD could potentially interfere with and cause the medication to either be too much or insufficient in the body.
-They include drugs like a blood thinner, heart rhythm, thyroid and seizure medications.

 Be an Informed CBD Buyer